kiquetal/iximuz-labs/tutorials/how-container-filesystem-works.md

 This command uses `mount --bind` to create a bind mount.
 A bind mount makes a file or directory accessible at an alternative location in the filesystem.
 In this case, the content of `/tmp` is mirrored to `/mnt`.

 #### Command to check mount points

 ```bash
 cat /proc/self/mountinfo
 ```

+This file provides detailed information about mount points in the process's mount namespace.
+It's more detailed than `/etc/mtab` and shows specifics like the mount ID, parent ID, propagation status (e.g., `shared`, `slave`), and other kernel-specific mount options.
+It's invaluable for debugging namespace issues.

 #### Command to inspect a process's mount namespace